FAQ: Admissions Process

-When applying to the U of T residency program it is recommended that you apply for all streams you may be interested in before the CaRMS online application closes.
-Adding additional streams after CaRMS online application closes may be considered until the close of the interview period.
-In order to be considered for additional streams, you must both email firstname.lastname@example.org indicating which streams you would like to add, as well as add the stream to your CaRMS online application.
-Please see U of T Family Medicine Program Description on the CaRMS website.
+When applying to the U of T residency program, it is recommended that you apply for all streams you may be interested in before the CaRMS online application closes.
+Adding additional streams after CaRMS online application closes may be considered until the last scheduled U of T Family Medicine interview.
+In order to be considered for additional streams, you must both email email@example.com indicating which streams you would like to add, in addition to adding the stream to your CaRMS online application Please see U of T Family Medicine Program Description on the CaRMS website.

 If I submit a notarized/certified photocopy of my Birth Certificate does the photo ID need to be notarized as well?